Subaru Crosstrek Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated auto insurance rates for a Subaru Crosstrek are $1,204 annually for full coverage insurance.
-Comprehensive insurance costs approximately $260, collision insurance costs $424, and liability insurance is $384.
-Liability-only coverage costs around $432 a year, and high-risk coverage costs $2,596 or more.
-Teen drivers pay the most at up to $4,500 a year.
+U.S. average insurance rates for a Subaru Crosstrek are $1,204 a year for full coverage insurance.
+Comprehensive insurance costs on average $260 each year, collision costs $424, and liability is estimated at $384.
+Liability-only insurance costs approximately $432 a year, with high-risk driver insurance costing $2,596 or more.
+16-year-old drivers pay the highest rates at $4,500 a year or more.

 Average premium for full coverage: $1,204

-These estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all 50 states and for all Crosstrek models.
+These estimates include $500 deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
+Estimates are averaged for all 50 states and Crosstrek models.

 Use the form below to get customized rates for your location.